-The holiday season is a prime time for scammers to create fake websites that look like well-known retail sites.
+The holiday season is a prime time for scammers to create fake websites that look like well-known retailers.
 These sites are designed to trick you into entering your credit card information or personal data.
 Before you enter any payment information on a website, make sure you verify that the site is legitimate.
 Look for security features like https in the URL and a closed lock icon in your browser, which shows whether a site has a security certificate — also known as an SSL certificate — verifying whether or not any information you send to the site can be intercepted by hackers.

-Scammers also use the holidays as an opportunity to send out phishing emails that appear to be from well-known companies.
-These emails may contain fake holiday offers or include links and attachments that download viruses to your device when clicked.
-Be careful about clicking on links or opening attachments in emails, even if they appear to be from a trusted source.
-If you’re not sure if an email is legitimate, contact the company directly to ask.
+Scammers also use the holidays as an opportunity to send out phishing messages that appear to be from well-known retailers.
+These messages may contain fake ‘limited-time’ holiday offers or include links and attachments that download viruses to your device when clicked.
+Be careful about clicking on links or opening attachments in emails or text messages, even if they appear to be from a trusted source.